FMEA: Adding Value to Maintenance Plan Optimisation

 What is FMEA and its Function?

 Failure Modes and Effects Analysis (FMEA) is not a new process.
 It is a qualitative reliability engineering method that can be applied to prioritise and avoid failures triggered in various asset life cycle phases such as design, manufacturing, installation, and operation.
-The best practice is to carry out specific FMEA for each asset life cycle such as DFMEA (Design FMEA), PFMEA (Process FMEA) and SFMEA (System FMEA).
+The best practice is to carry out specific FMEA for each asset life cycle such as DFMEA, PFMEA and SFMEA (Design / Process / System FMEA).

-The image below shows the steps in FMEA process (you can also check out our one-page FMEA Process infographic):
+The image below shows steps in the entire process (you can also check out our one-page FMEA Process infographic):

 - Systematically analyse the possible failure mode of each equipment and component,